Ford Edge Insurance Rates

 Rates are averaged for all Ford Edge models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Ford Edge insurance not only requires being a safe driver, but also maintaining good credit, eliminating unneeded coverage, and bundling your home and auto policies.
-Take the time to shop around at least every two years by getting price quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.
+Finding better rates on Ford Edge insurance not only requires being a safe and courteous driver, but also maintaining a good credit score, refrain from filing small claims, and avoiding coverage lapses.
+Take the time to comparison shop at least every other year by getting rate quotes from direct car insurance companies, and also from your local car insurance providers.

-- Drivers who require more liability insurance will pay about $500 each year to go from a minimum limit to 250/500 limits
+- Drivers who purchase higher levels of liability will pay about $430 per year to go from 30/60 bodily injury limits to a 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to an insurance policy from different Ford Edge car insurance companies.
 The best way to find out what you might pay is by taking advantage of our free online tool below.